UKCloud/documentation/articles/portal/ptl-gs.md

     > [!TIP]
     > The number next to the **Notifications** menu option (and next to your username in the toolbar) shows how many unread notifications you have.

-- **Update contact details** - Change your name, email address and telephone numbers.
+- **Update contact details** - Change your name and telephone numbers.
 You can also opt to have Portal notifications sent to your email address.

 - **Change Password** - Change your password or memorable word.
 We recommend that you change your password at least every 90 days (see [*How to reset your UKCloud Portal password or memorable word*](ptl-how-reset-password.md)).